 New River Gorge National River provides opportunities for primitive camping only.
 Camping areas are located along the river.
 These primitive camping areas have no drinking water or hookups, and limited restroom facilities.
-All sites are managed on a first-come, first-served basis.
-There are no fees for camping, but campers are required to register with a ranger at the earliest opportunity.
+All sites are managed on a first-come, first-served basis and reservations are not accepted.
+There are no fees for camping.
 Stays are limited to 14 days in the same area.
 Developed campgrounds are available at state parks and private campgrounds throughout the surrounding area.

 There are seven primitive camping areas within the park, as well as one at Gauley River National Recreation Area.
 All are located on maintained gravel roads, but are often located some distance from service stations, markets, and telephones.
 All of the camping areas provide easy access to the river for fishing and swimming.
 When swimming, be advised that the New River has powerful currents, rocky banks and shoals, and sudden dropoffs.
 Always treat the New River with respect and wear a life jacket!